CS683/METCS683/Assignments/ProjectTemplate.md

 ## Timeline

-*(Please provide  a summary of the requirements implemented and Android/third party components used in the past and current iterations, and the plan in the future iteration.)*
+*(Please provide  a summary of the requirements implemented and Android/third party components used in the past and current iterations, and the plan in the future iteration.
+This is needed for every iteration including iteration 0.
+In your iteration 0, you will give a plan for all future iterations.
+In your iterations, you will update it according to your progress.  )*

 |Iteration | Application Requirements (Eseential/Desirable/Optional) | Android Components and Features| member 1 contribution/tasks| member 2 contribution/tasks|
 |---|---|---|---|---|